 The results of its pilot phase are powerful.
 Nothing exemplified this power more than the visit of Edward Timpson, former Minister of State for Vulnerable Children and Families to the project in Stoke.

-The first phase has been exciting.
-The next, in which the project goes national, starting with five new Local Authorities, has the potential to transform the lives of many, many more care leavers, giving them ownership and pride in doing things for themselves, a safe place to live and a community of support.
+The first phase was exciting.
+The second phase now has the potential to transform the lives of many, many more care leavers, giving them ownership and pride in doing things for themselves, a safe place to live and a community of support.

 ‘I feel like I am not going out there alone now,' says Mia.
 ‘That is different to how I felt before the House Project started.'